GeoPython-UPD/site/source/course-info/grading.rst

 Your grade will be determined as follows:

-- 60% from weekly exercises
+- 60% Exam
-- 40% from the final course project
+- 40% Exercises

 .. admonition:: Weekly deadlines

     Generally, exercises are due at the start of class the week following their assignment.
     Please submit the exercises on time in order to keep up with the course.
-    You can discuss with the course assistants in case you need more time with the exercises.
+    You can discuss with the instructors in case you need more time with the exercises.